Ocean Girl: Broadcast history

 The original Ocean Girl series ran on Australia's Network Ten between 1994 and 1997.
 Internationally, it was broadcast by The Disney Channel in the United States, Discovery Kids in the United Kingdom, YTV and Radio-Canada in Canada, TV Nova and Supermax in the Czech Republic, Sri Lanka Rupavahini Corporation in Sri Lanka, TRT 1 in Turkey, TSI in the Italian part of Switzerland, ZDF and KI.KA in Germany, on RTÉ One and RTÉ Two in Ireland, on RTL 4 in the Netherlands, on (TV2) in Denmark, on NRK and TV2 in Norway, on Fox Kids in Latin America, on TVP 1 (Poland), on TV4 in Sweden, on Canal Panda in Portugal, on Arutz HaYeladim and IETV in Israel, on ZBC in Zimbabwe, on ATV World in Hong Kong, on TV3 in Malaysia, on Channel 2 in Jordan, on Sjónvarpið in Iceland, on Premiere 12 in Singapore, on KBC in Kenya, on NBC in Namibia, on IBC in Thailand, France 2 and Canal J in France, on Duna in Hungary, TV3 in Ghana, on DTV Channel 8 in Guyana and on Channel 33 in the United Arab Emirates.
-The Disney Channel began airing the series on 3 October 1994, but only aired the first three seasons; the last was not broadcast.
-Discovery Kids regularly broadcast all four seasons in continuous loops until 2003.
+The Disney Channel began airing the series on 3 October 1994, but only aired the first three series; the last was not broadcast.
+Discovery Kids regularly broadcast all four series in continuous loops until 2003.
 The first two series were also broadcast in South Africa by the SABC at the same time as in Australia.

 In the UK, the show was broadcast under the title Ocean Odyssey on BBC Two.
-It was aired in 1996, with a subsequent re-airing in 2002, although for unknown reasons this airing halted before Season 4 was complete.
+It was aired in 1995, with a subsequent re-airing in 2002, although for unknown reasons this airing halted before Series 4 was complete.
 In 2004, the entire series was re-aired in full.

 In Vietnam, it was aired on VTV3 twice through from 1998 to 1999 and had a total 81 episodes (instead of 78).
 It is unknown why this was done, but presumably scenes from several episodes were edited out and made into extra installments.

-In recent years, the show was repeated on the ABC in Australia, as part of their ABC Kids afternoon block of children's programs.
+In the 2000s, the show was repeated on the ABC in Australia, as part of their ABC Kids afternoon block of children's programs.
 The series began airing in 2011 on children's channel ABC3.

-In Perth, the series screens on West TV on Sundays at 5:30pm, with encore screenings the following Saturday at 11:30am.
+In Perth, the series screened on West TV on Sundays at 5:30pm, with encore screenings the following Saturday at 11:30am.